varun-kumar-sec/Try-Hack-Me-labs-writeups/Golden Eye/README.md

    3. Triggering the Reverse Shell:

-    Start a Netcat listener on your Kali machine: nc -lvnp 443
+Start a Netcat listener on your Kali machine:
+    ```bash
+    nc -lvnp 443
+    ```

 Create a new blog post via My profile $\rightarrow$ Blogs $\rightarrow$ Add a new entry.
 Type text into the body editor and trigger the spellcheck functionality, executing the payload defined in the aspell path.

    4. Shell Caught:The shell connects back, granting execution as www-data: